BELIEF-FAITH

 What is the spiritual problem with judging?
 Why do all societies have warnings against judging others?
 Jesus prescribes judging ourselves and infers we should do so before judging others.

 Judging with discernment is what God wishes to develop in each person.* In Ezekiel 7.3, Ezekiel speaks to judgment on Israel, “I will judge you according to your ways,” and in v.
 27, “I will do to them according to their way, and according to what they deserve I will judge them.”
-This kind of judgment is given within context and therefore is not meant to be critical but fair.
+This kind of judgment is given within context and therefore is not meant to be critical, but fair.
 “Whatever measure you deal out to others will be dealt back to you,” held as truth in the Hebrew Bible as well as in the new testimony Jesus gives us.

 *discernment: Adam and Eve

 Matt.
 7.2 tells us much about the nature of judging, for you may not know what the spirit is trying to work out in that person’s life, so by improperly judging you usurp another soul’s integrity.
-Constantly judging others also leads a person to distraction from their soul progression, always pointing out the faults of others but only rarely seeing one’s own.
+Constantly judging others also leads a person to distraction from their individual soul progression, always pointing out the faults of others but rarely seeing one’s own.
 Judging may also lead to gossip and slander as one voices these opinions as if they are fact, and then others take them up as truth.

 It is better to judge yourself, as this may counsel love toward others.
 To judge righteously (carefully, after His values and the nature of His spirit) and to walk in faith are both important components of the Way.